ducchung2612/iot-esp32-firebase/README.md

 ## 1. 🔥 FEATURES

+1.1.Real-time Sensor Monitoring

-- 📡 Real-time monitoring of temperature and humidity via ESP32 sensors
+- Reads temperature & humidity data (likely from DHT11/DHT22 sensor via Arduino/ESP8266/ESP32)

+- Displays live updates in the Android app

+1.2.Remote LED Control

-- 💡 Remote control to turn LED on/off via app
+- Toggle LED status (ON/OFF) from the app

-- ☁️ Firebase integration for cloud-based data synchronization
+- Firebase acts as the cloud-based control hub
-- 🏠 Smart home ready – easily adaptable to IoT systems

----
+1.3.Firebase Integration

+- Realtime Database (for sensor data & LED state)

+- Authentication (optional, for user login)

+1.4.Smart Home / IoT Use Case

+- Can be used for home automation, greenhouse monitoring, etc.

 ## 2. 📱 APP DEMO